Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 |Conservation of Mass|The total mass of our fluid must remain the same over time (or at the very least not deviate by a large margin).|
 |Balance of Momentum|The momentum of the fluid can only be changed by external force. |
 |Incompressibility|The fluid's volume should never change on its own. ( $\nabla \times \vec{u} = 0$ )|

+   #### 1.4.3 Eulerian simulation
+This method revolves around a global grid containing and representing the fluid volume, forces, density, pressure and viscosity.
+It provides an easy and performant way of computing the pressure of a given cell.
+For non-sparse volumes the sampling is also constant, due to array access times.
+The simulation also provides great stability at relatively low cost.
+   #### 1.4.4 Lagrangian simulation
+This method represents the fluid volume as particles - this provides us with an easy method of calculating advection, however, the method, by itself isn't very stable and needs small timesteps, increasing its computational cost.

   ### 1.5 Contacts
 E-mail: simontupy64@gmail.com
   ### 1.6 References
 * Fluid Simulation Terminology Some terms Equations (https://www.cs.purdue.edu/cgvlab/courses/434/434Spring2022/lectures/CS434-14-Fluids.pdf)
 * Review of smoothed particle hydrodynamics - Journals (https://royalsocietypublishing.org/doi/10.1098/rspa.2019.0801)
+* The Rust Graphics Meetup (https://github.com/gfx-rs/meetup)

 <!--OVERVIEW-->
 ## 2. Product Overview